f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 DO RPMs are available at https://github.com/F5Networks/f5-declarative-onboarding/releases

-DO can be installed in a few ways:
+DO can be installed and utilized in a few ways:

 - using the iControl REST API
 - using the BIG-IP GUI (TMUI)